spiralhalo/CanvasTutorial/Chapter-2.md

 ## Testing your first render

 At this point, your pipeline should be complete enough to render something!
 Try loading the resource pack and go to Video Setting > Canvas and change the pipeline to your tutorial pipeline.
 If you did everything right up to this point your pipeline should render a basic unshaded minecraft world.
 Congrats!

 If it won't render anything meaningful, or if your pipeline isn't detected then you might need to retrace your steps in case you were missing a semi-colon somewhere...

+Don't worry, this will likely happen often regardless of how advanced you are at shader development.
+Let's get Canvas to aid us with debugging to make our lives easier.
+Go to Canvas setting, scroll down to the bottom section and enable the option that says "Shader debug output".
+Now every time your shader is compiled, a folder called `canvas_shader_debug` will be created inside your `.minecraft` folder.
+Depending on whether your shader compiles successfully or not, a `failed` subfolder may be created as well to contain all the compilation error messages.

 > **Quick tip:** You can try messing with the `color` variable in the fragment shader.
 Multiply it, add to it, etc. and see how it affects the final image.
 This is where the fun begins!